The child has been taken abroad

 The documents must be translated into the official language of the recipient country, that is, the country to which the child has been abducted.

 The application form may be completed in English.
 Applications for Norway, Sweden, Finland or Iceland may be completed in Danish.
 Most countries request the application form in their official language as well.
-The application forms are available in the official languages of some of the countries on this website.
-This way, you only need to have the information you add to the application form translated.
+The application forms are available in this website in the official languages of some of the countries.
+Accordingly, only the information you add to the application form will need translation.

-If you want your child returned from a non-convention state you must send the following documents to The Ministry for Children and Social Affairs, Holmens Kanal 22, 1060 Copenhagen K, Denmark:
+If you want your child returned from a non-convention state you must send the following documents to the Ministry of Social Affairs and the Interior, Holmens Kanal 22, 1060 Copenhagen K, Denmark:

 You can apply for legal aid to cover your expenses for the abduction case - regardless to which country the child has been abducted.
 The legal aid may cover expenses that are not covered by your personal legal expenses insurance or the rules of the legal aid in the country to which your child has been abducted or in which your child is being wrongfully retained.